veggiemonk/awesome-docker/README.md

 * [Dockerana](https://github.com/dockerana/dockerana) (packaged version of Graphite and Grafana, specifically targeted at metrics from Docker.)
 * [Docker-mon](https://github.com/icecrime/docker-mon) (Console-based Docker monitoring) by [@icecrime](https://github.com/icecrime)
 * [Sysdig](http://www.sysdig.org/): An open source troubleshooting tool that provides a rich set of real-time, system-level information.
 It has container-specific features and is very useful in Docker environments.
+* [Zabbix Docker module](https://github.com/jangaraj/Zabbix-Docker-Monitoring): Zabbix module that provides discovery of running containers, CPU/memory/blk IO/net container metrics.
+Systemd Docker and LXC execution driver is also supported.
+It's a dynamically linked shared object library, so its performance is (~10x) better, than any script solution.

 ## Networking
 * [Weave][weave] (The Docker network) -- Weave creates a virtual network that connects Docker containers deployed across multiple hosts.